Community Solar Power Generation

 Where are we now?

 Households, businesses, and co-operatives in Saskatoon are moving quickly to install solar panels.
-Solar generation capacity in our city was over ten times higher in 2020 than in 2014.
+Solar generation capacity in our city was over ten times higher in 2021 than in 2014.
 The graph below shows total generation capacity (in both the Saskatoon Light & Power and SaskPower service areas of the city).
-Solar power capacity in Saskatoon was 3,374 kilowatts at the end of 2020 - enough to power over 400 homes for a year!
+Installed solar generation capacity was 3,776 kilowatts at the end of 2021, which is enough to power over 500 homes for a year!
 However, this total only represents 7.5% of the LEC Plan's community target to install 50 MW of solar capacity by 2030.

 Solar power capacity (kilowatts dc)